 One of the benefits of booth seating is that they make diners feel like they’re in their own private room.
 Since they’re semi-enclosed, it can give diners more privacy than other types of seating arrangements.

-Commercial booth seating is a popular choice for restaurant owners because it’s a great space-saver.
-Booths are easy to place in limited space and allow diners to have a quiet and cozy space to enjoy with friends and family.
+Commercial booth seating is a popular choice for restaurant owners because it’s a great space-saver. modern restaurant booths are easy to place in limited space and allow diners to have a quiet and cozy space to enjoy with friends and family.

 Booth seating is also great for restaurant owners who get busy.
-Because booths put customers in close quarters, it can make it easier to hear each other over loud noises.
-That’s why booths are popular in nightclubs and bars.
+Because modern restaurant booths put customers in close quarters, it can make it easier to hear each other over loud noises.
+That’s why lounge booths are popular in nightclubs and bars.

 [Related: Restaurant Booth Buying Guide]